Comic Book Comes Alive In Furious Theatre Company's 'No Good Deed'

 Nick Cernoch and Katie Marie Davies in 'No Good Deed' (photo by Anthony Masters Photography).

+The complex staging of No Good Deed must be a nightmare to direct, but Damaso Rodriguez smoothly orchestrates the entire production with raw grace and a little kitsch.
+In fact, Rodriguez has crafted an indie-version of Broadway's Spiderman, minus all of the Spiderman failures, of course.
+Brian Danner's fight choreography is perfectly executed, conceptualized and is a huge audience draw.
+Scenic design of John Icovelli, costuming by Christy Hauptman, graphic design of Ben Matsuya and original music composition of Doug Newell contribute tremendously in capturing the essence of a great comic book.
 Character depth takes a backseat to social commentary in Pelfrey's script, but his writing technique ultimately works quite well and seems to be a social experiment in and of itself.
 No Good Deed is brimming with violence that initially shocks the audience, then leaves them stunned, and ultimately numbingly induces blatant laughter as the violence becomes increasingly more tragic.
 Ironically, the audience becomes that which is being satirized on the stage.
 Perhaps it is this looking-glass quality is that makes Pelfrey's work a good play.

 The 20-something dudes that really like comic books and video games and seeing people get their asses kicked would totally think No Good Deed is the most awesome play of all time - ever.

 No Good Deed is playing at Inside the Ford through February 26.
 Tickets are available online, via phone at 323-461-3673, or at the box office: $12 to $25 with several pay-what-you-can performances.